kljohann/llvm/docs/YamlIO.rst

 When [de]normalization is required, the mapping() method needs a way to access normalized values as fields.
-To help with this, there is a template MappingNormalization<> which you can then use to automatically do the normalization and denormalization.
+To help with this, there is a template MappingNormalization<> which you can use to automatically do the normalization and denormalization.
 The template is used to create a local variable in your mapping() method which contains the normalized keys.